Written by Michael Feder

 Some certifications require written or oral exams, certain work experience and regular renewal.

-Between 2020 and 2030, the number of employees working in the correctional and probation field is estimated to grow 4%, according to BLS.
-This is slower than the average for all occupations.
-The average number of career openings in this decade is expected to be about 8,100 per year, likely due to the need to replace workers who transfer occupations or retire.
+BLS also notes the number of employees working in the correctional and probation field is projected to grow 3%, from 2022 to 2032.
+The average number of career openings in this decade is expected to be about 7,400 per year, likely due to the need to replace workers who transfer occupations or retire.
 In general, employment growth depends on the amount of state and local government funding for correctional departments.

 Although employment growth and career enhancement depend on state and local government funding and can subsequently vary geographically, they are also impacted by your experience and the time you dedicate to a given role.
 As you gain experience, you’ll have more responsibilities, which may lead to advancement opportunities.